The Week Ahead - 1/12/24

 So far that’s what we’ve seen.

-In that regard, the Citi Economic Surprise Index improved for the 1st week in 6 w/w after falling to the least since Sept and into negative territory on Dec 31st at -1.7, pulled back up by the end of week data to 5.7 (jobless claims, ISM manufacturing).
-It’s still down -37.6pts from the 43.3 five weeks ago, back to around halfway between the highs of the year (47.2 in Feb) and the lows (-47.5 in July).
+In that regard, the Citi Economic Surprise Index improved for a 2nd week +8.8pts to 14.5, the best in a month after falling for 6 weeks to the least since Sept and into negative territory on Dec 31st.
+It’s still down -28.8pts from the 43.3 five weeks ago, but now closer to the highs of 2024 (47.2 in Feb) than the lows (-47.5 in July).

 https://yardeni.com/charts/citigroup-economic-surprise/

 And GDP estimates are for now consistent with a no recession call (again though remembering GDP going into recessions generally doesn’t look like one is coming (it was up around 2% in Q2 & Q3 2008 well after the recession had started)).
-After Q3 was revised up to 3.1%, trackers for Q4 are a bit all over the place but mostly in agreement that we should see around 2% (trend) GDP growth again (although they are as low as St Louis Fed’s +1.23% (which is generally too low) to as high as +3.1% from the Atlanta Fed (who has been pretty accurate, but jumps around a lot).
+After Q3 was revised up to 3.1%, trackers for Q4 are mostly in agreement that we should see around 2% (trend) GDP growth again (with +2.7% from the Atlanta Fed (who has been pretty accurate, but jumps around a lot) as the highest).

-Atlanta Fed (who was right in line in its 3Q est of #GDP (and just a tenth off for 2Q from the 1st est)), saw its 4Q GDP estimate fall seven tenths to 2.4% as of Friday.
+Atlanta Fed (who was right in line in its 3Q est of #GDP (and just a tenth off for 2Q from the 1st est)), saw its 4Q GDP estimate rise three tenths to 2.7% as of Thursday.

-And the St. Louis Fed GDP tracker, which outside of Q1 this yr (where it was the closest) has undershot actual real GDP since Q3 ‘22, continues to see sub-2% growth fell back -0.06% to 1.21% for Q4 continuing the pattern of lagging all the other GDP trackers.
+And the St. Louis Fed GDP tracker, which outside of Q1 this yr (where it was the closest) has undershot actual real GDP since Q3 ‘22, jumped +0.70% to 1.91% for Q4 the closest it’s been to the other GDP trackers since it initiated its tracking.

 https://www.dallasfed.org/research/wei